moatorres/node-design/general/js-mutability.md

 panda = 'lion'
 ```

-`const` is great.
-However, it sometimes only gives the illusion of immutability!
+However, `const` sometimes only gives the illusion of immutability.

 ```js
 // Module: example-checkout.js